 - Gueuze – a sparkling bottled drink, that comprises a mix of young and old lambic.

 - Fruit lambic – a sparkling bottled drink, laced and fermented with cherries (kriek), raspberries (framboise/frambozen) or other fruits.

 Only 11 monastic breweries in the world have official sanction from the Vatican to use the term ‘Trappist’ on their products.

 To qualify for Trappist accreditation, there are certain rules:

-- the beer must be produced within the confines of the abbey;
+- the beer production must occur within the confines of the abbey;

 - the monks must at least supervise production;

-- profits can only be used for the upkeep of the abbey buildings and for good causes.
+- profits are only for the upkeep of the abbey buildings and for good causes.

-Similar beers produced by commercial breweries for other abbeys under licence may only be known as ‘Abbey’ beers.
-Although the flavour may reflect the distintive Trappist style, Abbey beers don’t conform to the strict regulations of Trappist beer.
+Similar beers from commercial breweries for other abbeys under license may only be known as ‘Abbey’ beers.
+Although the flavor may reflect the distinctive Trappist style, Abbey beers don’t conform to the strict regulations of Trappist beer.